balena-os/takeover/README.md

 *takeover* can be configured to create a backup that will automatically be converted to volumes once balena-os is running on the device.
-The backup is configured using a file in YAML syntax which is made available to takeover using the ```--backup-cfg``` comand line option.
+The backup is configured using a file in YAML syntax which is made available to takeover using the ```--backup-cfg``` command line option.

-**Warning**: Plaese be aware that the backup file will be stored in RAMFS together with the balena-os image and some other files at some point of stage2 takeover processing.
+**Warning**: Please be aware that the backup file will be stored in RAMFS together with the balena-os image and some other files at some point of stage2 takeover processing.
 For this reason the backup size should be restricted to a size that fits into the devices ram leaving ample space.
-*takeover* will fail in stage2 if unsufficient ram is found to transfer all files.
+*takeover* will fail in stage2 if insufficient ram is found to transfer all files.

 The backup is grouped into volumes.